fl928/Stanford_NER_for_GKG/README.md

 ## Project description

 The Project was aiming to preprocess the unstruectured data set from Google Big Query.
 The original dataset is more than 15 TB and here in this Github is just a small subset that provide for test.
-The original code was running in AWS EC2 using multiprocessing.
+The original code was running in AWS EC2 using multiprocessing, the code in this Github is modified a little bit because I cannot provide mcuh information about the working dataset, the cloud version code is commanded in the script.
 My mission was to preprocess the organizations in filtered dataset(temp.csv) and only retain organizations that might be companies (because here organizations might be police department, university, council and etc.).

 The Python script multi_processing_get_df.py requires [downloading](https://nlp.stanford.edu/software/stanford-ner-2018-10-16.zip) a well trained NLP model from [Stanford Named Entity Recognizer (NER)](https://nlp.stanford.edu/software/CRF-NER.html).